juanfernandes/juanfernandes-uk/src/blog/using-defer-to-improve-performance.md

 ---
-layout: layouts/post.njk
+layout: "post"
-title: Using Defer to improve performance
+title: "Using Defer to improve performance"
-description: Using Defer to improve the performance of my website by only loading JavaScript and CSS on a per component/partial basis.
+description: "Using Defer to improve the performance of my website by only loading JavaScript and CSS on a per component/partial basis."
 keywords:
   - javascript
   - vanilla javascript
   - defer javascript
-customPostImg: 'intro--code-img'
+customPostImg: "intro--code-img"
-postImage: 'v1579162296/computer-18363301920-1.jpg'
+postImage: "v1579162296/computer-18363301920-1.jpg"
-date: 2020-08-04T00:00:00+01:00
+date: 2020-08-04T00:00:00Z
 tags:
   - development
   - javascript
 ---
-In my last post, [Exploring the benefits of HTTP2](https://www.juanfernandes.uk/blog/exploring-the-benefits-of-http-2/ "Exploring the benefits of HTTP2"), I wrote about removing jQuery and my `global.min.js` files in favour of loading JavaScript on a per component or partial basis, so only when that component is included on a page it then loads the needed JavaScript code and library.
+In my last post, [Exploring the benefits of HTTP2](https://www.juanfernandes.uk/blog/exploring-the-benefits-of-http-2/ "Exploring the benefits of HTTP2"), I wrote about removing jQuery and my `global.min.js` files in favour of loading JavaScript on a per component or partial basis, so only when that component is included on a page it then loads the needed JavaScript code and library.{.lead}

 Which lead me to look into Defer in JavaScript as another way to improve performance.